 The GEOGRAPHY and GEOMETRY structures are serialized by using the binary format described later in this section.
-Each structure contains several fixed fields (or header fields) and building elements<2> that are repeated, as necessary, to describe the geography fully.
+Each structure contains several fixed fields (or header fields) and building elements

 The GEOGRAPHY POINT and GEOMETRY POINT structures contain the coordinates for an individual point and are repeated for as many points as are present in the GEOGRAPHY or GEOMETRY structure.
 One shape structure appears for each OGC simple feature that is contained in the GEOGRAPHY or GEOMETRY structure.
 A shape can consist of multiple figures, each of which is defined by a single figure structure.
 The GEOGRAPHY and GEOMETRY structures contain flags and counts that indicate how many of these building elements are contained in the GEOGRAPHY and GEOMETRY structures.